SFDO-Tooling/Snowfakery/docs/index.md

           fake: state
 ```

+The `debug` function can be used to output values to stderr for debugging.

 ## Include Files

 The `include_file` feature pulls in all declarations from the declared file.
 The file can itself include other files.